matyX6/homebound/README.md

 Client shares the same compatibility as the server, running seamlessly in a Bash environment.

 ## Setup

 Want to get your home server up and running?
 Follow this [Setup Guide](SETUP.md) for step-by-step instructions.

-## Roadmap

-Curious about what’s next?
-Take a look at the detailed [Roadmap](ROADMAP.md) for more information.

 ## Contact

-If you have suggestions, need a setup support or just want to get in touch, join the [Discord Server](https://discord.gg/7cM9wzDa).
+If you have any suggestions, need setup support, or just want to get in touch, please feel free to send me an [email](mailto:custom.email@yahoo.com).

 ## License

 This project is licensed under the terms of the [GNU General Public License v3.0](LICENSE).

-Copyright (C) Matija Jambresic
+Copyright © Matija Jambresic

 For information about third-party software used and their respective licenses, please see the [Third Party](THIRDPARTY.md) file.